 Black Sheep Lodge– 2108 Lamar, I love the sweet potato fries, they also have veggie burgers and a portabella sandwich and fried jalapeño strips breaded in cornmeal that is delicious. and tater tots. and really good beer. open til midnight and 1 on Saturday.

-Sundaze – 2323 South Lamar, fast food style trailer with chicken and fake chicken for vegans.
+Sundaze – 2323 South Lamar, fast-food style trailer with chicken and fake chicken for vegans.
 Wheat meat chicken sandwich, seitan nuggets, and all vegan sides like coleslaw, fries, and a house salad.
 All the dipping sauces are vegan-friendly too.
 Menu.
+All vegan location in possum park.

 Lick– 2032 S. Lamar 363-5622 Local inspired gourmet ice cream parlor with coconut based vegan options like spicy coconut peanut.
 Here is my review.
 Sunday–Thursday, 12:30–10pm; Friday–Saturday, 12:30–11:30pm